Adventure of a Lifetime

-"Adventure of a Lifetime" is a song by British rock band Coldplay.
+"Adventure of a Lifetime" is a song by the British band Coldplay.
 It was released on 6 November 2015 as the lead single from their seventh studio album, A Head Full of Dreams (2015).
 The track reached number seven on the UK Singles Chart and number 13 on the Billboard Hot 100.
 It also reached the top 20 in a number of countries, including Australia, Austria, Canada, Czech Republic, France, Germany, Ireland, Italy, the Netherlands, New Zealand, and Switzerland.

 Reception

+Reviews

 "Adventure of a Lifetime" received generally favourable reviews from music critics.
 Writing for Idolator, Bianca Gracie and Robbie Daw rated the song 7/10 and 8/10 respectively, stating that the song is "incredibly vibrant in an almost childlike, blissful way that gives such an energetic rush" and that it is "the best Coldplay single in seven years".

-Mondo Sonoro (#50), Muzikalia (N/A), NME (#19), and Rolling Stone (#41) ranked "Adventure of a Lifetime" as one of the best songs of 2015 in their year-end lists.
+Rankings

 Music video

 The official music video was directed by the band's long-time collaborator, Mat Whitecross.
 It was released on 29 November 2015.
 The concept for the video was hatched after Coldplay frontman Chris Martin and British motion capture expert/actor Andy Serkis met on a plane and discussed ideas.
-It took about six months to make the music video, which as of May, 2022 has received over 1.3 billion views on YouTube.
+It took about six months to make the music video, which as of March 2025 has received over 1.6 billion views on YouTube.